-The struggle to attract tech talent is evident globally and affects all economic sectors.
-However, the tourism sector is particularly challenged as most technological professionals, such as mathematicians, engineers, architects, or programmers, do not recognise the tourism sector as a viable option when developing their professional careers.
-Therefore, it is necessary to develop an "employer branding strategy" in which the different stakeholders (public sector, private companies, and academia) work together to convince these technological professionals that the tourism sector presents great opportunities for professional development.
-Otherwise, the rest of the initiatives, which are intensive in time and resources, such as the design and delivery of education and training programs or the design of reskilling or upskilling strategies customised to the tourism sector's needs, may fail since the participating professionals may leave the tourism sector.
-The public sector, which has traditionally had professionals accustomed to the creation, analysis, and publication of statistical and econometric data sources, deserves special mention.
+(1) Having the necessary technological talent internally in the public sector and overall support of the public sector is especially important due to the role that it has also played as "glue" with the private sector, made up mainly of SMEs that operate in destinations.
+Therefore, efforts to gain public sector support may act as a driving force that would accelerate the adoption of the ETDS.

+The public sector, which has traditionally had professionals accustomed to creating, analysing, and publishing statistical and econometric data sources, deserves special mention.
 These professionals primarily take part in reskilling and upskilling activities to be able to deal with the new trends associated with data analysis.
 However, conversely, the public sector continues to suffer from a lack of flexibility, and in this case, it is clearly manifested in its difficulty in hiring technological profiles.
-Even in those cases in which the analytical knowhow necessary to interact with the future ETDS is acquired through outsourcing processes (typically subcontracting), these processes are slow and time-consuming.
+Even in those cases in which the analytical know-how necessary to interact with the future ETDS is acquired through outsourcing processes (typically subcontracting), these processes are slow and time-consuming.
 This deprives the tourism sector of the agility that would be desirable for positioning itself as an active agent and driver of innovation.
-Having the necessary technological talent internally in the public sector is especially important due to the role that it has also played as "glue" with the private sector, made up mainly of SMEs that operate in destinations.
-Therefore, efforts to gain public sector support may act as a driving force that would accelerate the adoption of the ETDS.